RaspberryPiFoundation/scratch-curriculum/en-GB/tech-toys/index.md

 In this project you'll learn how to code your own tech toys!

-+ Click the bowtie to see it spin;
++ Click the bow tie to see it spin;
 + Click the sunglasses to see them change colour;
 + Click the laptop to power up the helicopter;
 + Press the arrow keys to fly the helicopter;